guihkx/com.teamshiginima.ShiginimaLauncher/README.md

 ## Why?

-Because giving read/write access to proprietary programs running on your computer is a very silly thing to do. ;)
+Because giving proprietary programs read/write access to all the folders in your computer is a very silly thing to do. ;)

 ## Installing

-1. First, you have to [set up Flatpak](https://flatpak.org/setup/).
+1. Have [Flatpak set up](https://flatpak.org/setup/) in your distro.
-2. After that, Download the [latest release](https://github.com/guihkx/com.teamshiginima.ShiginimaLauncher/releases) of the launcher.
+2. Download the [latest release](https://github.com/guihkx/com.teamshiginima.ShiginimaLauncher/releases) of the launcher.
-3. To install it, open a terminal window and run:
+3. Open a terminal window and run:

     ```bash
     flatpak install Shiginima_Launcher_v4.400-x86_64.flatpak
     ```

-4. And you're good to go!
+4. You're good to go!
 You can find the Shiginima Launcher under `Applications` > `Games`.

 **IMPORTANT**: Your game files (worlds, mods, shaders, etc.) will be in `~/.var/app/com.teamshiginima.ShiginimaLauncher/data/minecraft/` and **not** in `~/.minecraft/`!